 There is evidence that people with previous misfortune are more favorable to redistribution (Alesina and Giuliano 2011; Alesina and La Ferrara 2005).
 As noted by e.g. Alesina and La Ferrara (2005) the experience of unemployment may increase risk aversion or lead to sympathizing with poorer members of society, which means that inequality and redistribution should have a more considerable effect on individuals with such experiences.
-Panel E shows, a per aion, cet a per aion, cet a per aion, cet aion, ce however, individuals who have ever been unemployed for a period of more than three months are equally affected by inequality and inequality reduction, compared to those without such
+Panel E shows, however, individuals who have ever been unemployed for a period of more than three months are equally affected by inequality and inequality reduction, compared to those without such unemployment experience.